-Practicing certainly works, it is true, the more you play, the better but studying should not become something similar to be chained to an accordion as the 10,000-hour rule suggests, otherwise even the strongest passion risks to fade if you overdo it.
+Practicing certainly works, it is true, the more you play, the better but studying should not become something similar to being chained to an accordion as the 10,000-hour rule suggests, otherwise, even the strongest passion risks to fade if you overdo it.

 7. Quality of practice

 The quality of your practice doesn’t tell much about how many hours you put in but it tells more about how and what you do within those hours.
 To get the best out of your practice session, always focus more on the “quality” than on the “quantity” of practice.

 Sometimes, finding the right motivation to pick up your instrument, can be difficult and a bad mood could compromise the quality of your practice session.
 Practicing in a proper way can be challenging but the results you get are indisputable.
 How you practice your instrument says a lot about your progress.
 You just have to practice the right way otherwise you are going to waste a lot of time.

 Here are some tips to improve the quality of your practice sessions: